mhart/alpine-node/README.md

 with glibc.
 You should recompile these binaries to use musl (compiling on Alpine is probably the easiest way to do this).

+If you get an error similar to `error loading shared library ld-linux-x86-64.so.2`, it may be that you have dependencies relying on libc – you can try to fix this by adding `apk add --no-cache libc6-compat` to your `Dockerfile`.

 Inspired by:

 - https://github.com/alpinelinux/aports/blob/454db196/main/nodejs/APKBUILD